How to Plant and Grow Fruiting Pear Trees

 Six states produce much of the US common pear crop, with the majority grown in California, Oregon, and Washington, and the rest in Michigan, New York, and Pennsylvania.

-Modern-day production in the US is centered in Washington and California, where varieties such as ‘Bartlett’ and ‘Bosc’ are grown.
+Modern-day production in the US is centered in Washington and California, where varieties such as ‘Bartlett’ and ‘Bosc’ are cultivated.

 Those grown in Oregon are also a big deal, with specialty orchards owned by single families for generations producing many of them.